-In some cases a special connection node (see Figure 4) needs to be inserted into the tree.
+In some cases a special connection node (see Figure 3) needs to be inserted into the tree.
 This occurs when we encounter a logical unit that reflects a split in the table, in particular when a previous logical unit contained only A-cells, but the present logical unit again contains I-cells.
 In such cases, we check (described later in this paragraph) if reading orientation of the present logical unit is different from the previous one and needs to be changed.
-If this is true, the logical unit needs to be recalculated, as described in Section 2.2.3.
-For example, the first logical unit (first two rows) in Table 1 has four regions (each 'logical' cell) and there is no logical unit on top of it.
+If this is true, the logical unit (first two rows) in Table 1 has four regions (each 'logical' cell) and there is no logical unit on top of it.
 So, if the orientation was vertical (i.e. like in lower logical unit), there would be no inner node (consisting of A-cells) to connect the I-cells to.
 Thus orientation has to be changed from vertical to horizontal for this logical unit.